 COMPREHENSIVE EPILEPSY PROGRAM

-A full complement of advanced diagnostic tests, including video-EEG monitoring, high-resolution volumetric MRI scanning, positron emission tomography (PET) scanning with multiple tracers, functional MRI (fMRI), MR spectroscopy (MRS), and other cutting-edge MR imaging modalities utilizing the 3-Tesla unit at WSU, intraoperative EEG monitoring, and neuropsychological evaluation including intracarotid amytal (Wada) testing, is available to establish seizure classification, to assess response to medical therapy, and to evaluate patients for epilepsy surgery.
+A full complement of advanced diagnostic tests, including video-EEG monitoring, high-resolution volumetric MRI scanning, positron emission tomography (PET) scanning with multiple tracers, ictal and interictal Single Photon Emission Computerized Tomography (SPECT) scan with ability to perform substraction imaging and coregistraiton with MRI (SISCOM), functional MRI (fMRI), MR spectroscopy (MRS), and other cutting-edge MR imaging modalities utilizing the 3-Tesla unit at WSU, intraoperative EEG monitoring, and neuropsychological evaluation including intracarotid amybarbital (Wada) testing, is available to establish seizure classification, to assess response to medical therapy, and to evaluate patients for epilepsy surgery.

 Participation in investigational, multicenter trials of new antiepileptic medications is also available for patients with difficult to control epilepsy.
 When the medical management fails, the comprehensive epilepsy program evaluation may recommend epilepsy surgery.
 In that case, a team of subspecialty trained neurosurgeons provide state of the art surgical care.